 - Risks inherent to engaging in overseas markets

-One of our core strategies is the expansion of overseas business, and we are engaged in business expansion on the global level.
+To promote global growth, our Group has established offices in 20 countries in the world through which we conduct business operations.
 As such, in the event we are faced with various risks including protective restrictions unique to specific countries, unanticipated legal or regulatory changes, the occurrence of unfavorable tax circumstances for our Group due to complex international tax administration or tax system revisions, or in the event of political or social risks, there is a possibility such circumstances could have a negative impact on Group business, earnings and financial status.

 - Capital expenditure recovery risks

-Our Group retains various fixed tangible assets associated with our operations and intangible fixed assets such as goodwill incidental to the acquisition of businesses.
-Dramatic changes in our operating environment may result in some facilities being idle or in reduced operating rates, resulting in performance at purchased businesses that is below initial targets.
+In our Group’s Medium-Term Management Plan “Towards a Further Leap 2020”, we outline a growth strategy entailing capital expenditures of 60 to 70 billion yen over a 4-year period.
+Through this plan, we carefully select investments that exceed our investment standards, which emphasize a focus on capital costs.
+To ensure a global competitive advantage in our core business, we also continuously engage in corporate buyouts.
+This consolidated fiscal year, we acquired stock in Blommer Chocolate Company in the U.S.A. and Industrial Food Service Pty.
+Ltd. in Australia.
+As a result, our Group now possesses various business-related tangible fixed assets as well as goodwill and other intangible fixed assets incidental to these acquisitions.
+In particular, goodwill as of the end of the current consolidated accounting year is 54 billion yen, representing 34% of net assets.
+Changes in economic trends, competitor engagement, or changes in consumer trends, etc. could cause dramatic changes in our operating environment may result in some facilities being idle or in reduced operating rates, resulting in performance at purchased businesses that is below initial targets.
 This can lead to a reduction in future cash flow projected from retained assets and result in impairment losses due to the application of fixed asset impairment accounting.
 As a result, there is a risk of an impact on Group earnings and financial status.

 - Food safety

-Concern among consumers regarding food safety is growing.
-In Japan, we receive documentation from raw materials manufacturers to prove they are not in violation of the Food Sanitation Act, the Law Concerning Standardization, etc. of Agricultural and Forestry Products, and other relevant laws.
-We employ a thorough system that includes conducting quality confirmation and implementing measures to ensure food safety.
-However, in the event of a serious quality problem that exceeds expectations, there is a risk that the Group could incur massive costs as well as serious damage to the reputation of all the Group's products, which would reduce sales and could have a negative impact on Group earnings and financial status.
+While our Group has established a complete system through which we reinforce quality control, in the event of a serious quality problem that exceeds expectations, there is a risk that the Group could incur massive costs as well as serious damage to the reputation of all the Group's products, which would reduce sales and could have a negative impact on Group earnings and financial status.

 - Supply chain environmental and social risks